Oakland Long Wharf: Southern Pacific

 For decades, Oakland Pier was the main intercity connection to San Francisco.
 SP operated ferries between the San Francisco Ferry Building and Oakland Pier for passengers traveling between San Francisco and intercity destinations to the east (Chicago) and north (Seattle).
 Some San Francisco-Los Angeles Coast Route trains had Oakland sections (that combined with the San Francisco sections at San Jose) and these also departed from Oakland Pier.

-Between 1949 and 1958, Oakland Pier served as the terminal of Western Pacific Railroad's California Zephyr.
+SP also contracted with other railroads, allowing them to utilize Oakland Pier as a passenger terminal and ferry transfer.
+The Atchison, Topeka, and Santa Fe Railway ran trains here between 1933 and 1937.
+Later, between 1949 and 1958, it served as the terminal of Western Pacific Railroad's California Zephyr.